mozilla/treeherder/docs/admin.rst

     GRANT SELECT ON treeherder.failure_classification to 'myuser' REQUIRE SSL;
     GRANT SELECT ON treeherder.failure_line to 'myuser' REQUIRE SSL;
     GRANT SELECT ON treeherder.failure_match to 'myuser' REQUIRE SSL;
+    GRANT SELECT ON treeherder.group to 'myuser' REQUIRE SSL;
+    GRANT SELECT ON treeherder.group_failure_lines to 'myuser' REQUIRE SSL;
     GRANT SELECT ON treeherder.job to 'myuser' REQUIRE SSL;
     GRANT SELECT ON treeherder.job_detail to 'myuser' REQUIRE SSL;
     GRANT SELECT ON treeherder.job_group to 'myuser' REQUIRE SSL;